 One of the highlights found in the Faggeswell brook are the Grains of Paradise — which are actually a type of black pepper with a citrus flavour — brought to England all the way from West Africa.
 To drive the price up, the name of Grains of Paradise was invented as a marketing tool, with demand from Elizabethan England leading to a surge in its popularity.

 Global trade and marketing hype were are prevalent then as today.

 Among the other findings include 22 Tudor leather shoes made of thick cattle leather range from unisex slip-on shoes.
 These flat shoes would have belonged to ordinary Londoners and reflect a time towards the end of the 16th Century when shoes with low heels for both sexes became fashionable at the Elizabethan court.

-Also, the archeologists uncovered a horse harness strap with an unusually ornate buckle and knotted reins.
-Also, personal dress items including a scabbard, that is a sheath for holding a sword, knife or other large blade, and fragmentary pieces from a doublet fashionably ‘slashed’ to show off the bright colours of the garment beneath were found.
+Also, the archaeologists uncovered a horse harness strap with an unusually ornate buckle and knotted reins.
+Also, personal dress items including a scabbard, which is a sheath for holding a sword, knife or other large blade, and fragmentary pieces from a doublet fashionably ‘slashed’ to show off the bright colours of the garment beneath were found.